zooniverse/theia/README.md

 `brew install postgis gdal`

-Run Django app locally:
+Run Django app locally (applying migrations if necessary):

 `pipenv run start_server`

 ### Accessing the app

-The Django app can be accessed at http://localhost:8080/
+Regardless of whether you're running it locally or inside the image, the Django app can be accessed at http://localhost:8080/

 ### Running the tests

+Locally:

 `pipenv run pytest`

+In the container:

+`docker-compose run app bash -c 'python -B -m pytest'`